evan-king/grub2-zfs-be/README.md

 ## grub-mkconfig

-At present the primary utility provided is a grub-mkconfig helper script `11_linux_zfs`, built to run alongside/after and eventually replace `/etc/grub.d/10_linux`.
+At present the primary utility provided is a grub-mkconfig helper script `15_linux_zfs`, built to run alongside/after and eventually replace `/etc/grub.d/10_linux`.
 In its current state, the script *only* supports zfs roots with some menu entry details still hard-coded to my specific local environment and configuration.

-**Warning**: I have no prior experience scripting bootloader configuration logic.
-My goal is to *theoretically* restore full generality as reverse -engineered from the original script, but only to test and maintain support for my own systems and the narrow conditions they represent (bios not efi, zfs and ext4 roots, systemd as init, Ubuntu 16.04 as distribution, minimal to no variation in hardware or disc setup, and root device identified by uuid).
-Any path to maturity and stability will depend on the interest and participation of more experienced systems developers, who may not find original `10_linux` script nearly as objectionable as I do, nor extending its functionality nearly as daunting.
+Use the included test.sh script to non-destructively determine whether your configuration is supported.
+EFI booting is theoretically supported but untested.
+Due to the limited range of test environments and unstable state, even when installed the script will not replace stock grub scripts the entries they generate.
+Boot-environment-specific entries will appear after the stock entries.

+## beadm-alt

+Lightweight partial implementation of beadm that can list, create, destroy, and activate boot environments.
+(Activation requires `GRUB_DEFAULT=saved` in `/etc/default/grub`.)

+Supported options:
+ - beadm list
+ - beadm create [-a] [-e bename@snapname] bename
+ - beadm destroy bename
+ - beadm activate bename

+Creating boot environments across pools is not supported, nor even is creating a boot environment in a location separate from the origin dataset.
+However, manually created boot environments in separate datasets will be correctly understood so long as no collissions occur on dataset name.